-The Remuneration Committee consists of all Directors except Patrick Reeve, with Lord O'Shaughnessy as Chairman.
+The Remuneration Committee consists of all Directors and Swarupa Pathakji is Chairman of the Committee.
 The Committee meets annually to review both Directors' responsibilities and salaries against the market.
 The Committee held one formal meeting during the year.

-The terms of reference for the Remuneration Committee can be found on the Company's webpage on the Manager's website at www.albion.capital/funds/AADV under the Corporate Governance section.
+All Directors sit on the Remuneration Committee as their balance of skills and knowledge are relevant to the Committee's responsibilities.
+The terms of reference for the Remuneration Committee can be found on the Company's webpage on the Manager's website at www.albion.capital/funds/KAY under the Corporate Governance section.